Lega (political party): Draghi national unity government

-In January 2021 Conte's second government fell after losing support from Matteo Renzi's Italia Viva party.
+In January 2021, Conte's second government fell after losing support from Matteo Renzi's Italia Viva party.
 Subsequently, President Sergio Mattarella appointed Mario Draghi to form a cabinet, which won support from the League, the M5S, the PD and FI.
 The League entered the new government with three high-profile ministers from the party's "centrist" wing: Giorgetti, the architect of the party's pro-Europeanist turn and close friend of Draghi, as minister of Economic Development, Massimo Garavaglia as minister of Tourism and Erika Stefani as minister for Disabilities.
 The party's support for Draghi's government stood in contrast to its Eurosceptic stances.

-In June 2021 Salvini proposed a federation with FI and other centre-right parties supporting Draghi (thus excluding FdI), which has so far went nowhere, as well as a campaign for six referendums on justice along with the liberal Radical Party.
+In June 2021, Salvini proposed a federation with FI and other centre-right parties supporting Draghi (thus excluding FdI), which has so far went nowhere, as well as a campaign for six referendums on justice along with the liberal Radical Party.
 In February 2022 five of the six referendums were approved by Italy's Constitutional Court, opening the way for a popular vote by June.

-In the run-up of the 2022 Italian local elections the party launched a new organisation named Italy First (Prima l'Italia) in southern Italy.
-The League will run under the "Italy First" banner in most southern cities and, most notably, in the 2022 Sicilian regional election.
+In the run-up of the 2022 Italian local elections, the party launched a new organisation named Italy First (Prima l'Italia) in southern Italy.
+The League ran under the "Italy First" banner in most southern cities and in the 2022 Sicilian regional election.
 According to Calderoli, who registered the new symbol on Salvini's behalf, Italy First could eventually become a new political party, possibly including also FI and other centrist parties.
 However, as the notion of replacing the League's symbol also in northern Italy was criticised by several party members, especially in Veneto, Calderoli ruled it out.